TONI COLLETTE (Agnes): Emmy and Golden Globe Award winner

 best-selling novel by Jennifer Weiner.

-Broderick and Calista Flockhart in the Touchstone film THE LAST SHOT.
+Baldwin, Matthew Broderick and Calista Flockhart in the Touchstone film The Last

-was seen in CHANGING LANES opposite Samuel L. Jackson; DIRTY DEEDS, an independent
+career.
+She was seen in Changing Lanes, opposite Samuel L. Jackson; Dirty Deeds;

-film set in 1960s Australia;

-opposite Hugh Grant in ABOUT A BOY; and the critically acclaimed
+opposite Hugh Grant in About a Boy; and the critically acclaimed The Hours,

 Collette earned an Academy Award nomination for her performance in M. Night

-In 1998, Collette was seen in the independent film THE BOYS, by Australian director
+In 1998, Collette was seen in the independent film, The Boys, by Australian

-VELVET GOLDMINE.
-She also delivered an unforgettable performance in Miramax's 1996
+delivered an unforgettable performance in Miramax's 1996 adaptation of Jane